2AA4-W23/Urbanism-Cities/README.md

 user A4 % java -jar visualizer/visualizer.jar -i island.mesh -o output.svg
 ```

--c <arg> is the number of cities to be generated on the island. **Note that roads cross lakes via bridges.**
+-c <arg> is the number of cities to be generated on the island. **Note: roads cross lakes via bridges.**

 <img width="710" alt="image" src="https://user-images.githubusercontent.com/13322471/231333519-62f56583-90f8-4c6d-94d5-e5e92bf1de31.png">
 The above image was generated with the following command: